 Traditional IRA account owners have considerations to make before performing a Roth IRA conversion.
 These primarily include income tax consequences on the converted amount in the year of conversion, withdrawal limitations from a Roth IRA, and income limitations for future contributions to a Roth IRA.
 In addition, if you are required to take a required minimum distribution (RMD) in the year you convert, you must do so before converting to a Roth IRA.

-This material was prepared for Harvest Financial Planning’s financial advisor use.
+This material was prepared for Harvest Wealth Partners’s financial advisor use.